 ‘Lots to do today!’ said Hans brightly, trying to lighten the atmosphere.

 ‘Yes, the servants have done an excellent job,’ answered Hans.
-‘Those that could not be given rooms in the house have been put in the cottages, and a few had to book into the Royal in town.’
+‘The guests that could not be accommodated in the house have been put in the cottages, and a few preferred to book into the Royal in town.’

 ‘You let werewolves book into the hotel?’ asked his father, now thoroughly alarmed.

 Hans shrugged.
 ‘They’re people dad, they have lives like everybody else, I’m sure they are quite used to staying in hotels and know perfectly well how to keep out of trouble.’